WorkloadAutomation/ibm-workload-automation-chart/README.md

    a.
 Add the repository:

-        helm repo add , where <image_repository> represents a folder of your choice
+        helm repo add <repo_name> https://workloadautomation.github.io/ibm-workload-automation-chart/stable

+   where <repo_name> is the name of the local repository chosen by the user

    b.
 Update the Helm chart: